 But even the smallest purchase makes a lasting impact that helps families thrive!

-These Artisans in Uganda decided to collectively use the money they received for their handcrafted Fringe Batwa Ornaments to buy Irish potatoes.
+Our Artisan partners in Uganda decided to collectively use the money they received for their handcrafted Fringe Batwa Ornaments to buy Irish potatoes.

 Uganda’s Need for Sustainable Solutions for Hunger